jeswinraj123/PG_Data_science/git.md

 git branch -D feature1
 ```

-Delete a remote branch and local too
+Delete a remote branch and local too (make sure to be in other branch)

 ```
 git push origin --delete feature1